Manifold learning for coarse-graining atomistic simulations: Application to amorphous solids: Manifold Learning Principles

 \subsection{Grassmann Manifold Projection}

-The analysis of complex multiparameter models (e.g. multi-scale material models) often results in a huge amount of high-dimensional data which have to be directly analyzed or used in a data-driven manner for optimization purposes.
-A typical way to circumvent the ``curse-of-dimensionallity" is to employ dimensionality reduction techniques which are the basis of manifold learning, a sub-field of machine learning.
-The purpose of these methods is to map a set of high dimensional data (dataset $\mathcal{D} \in \mathbb{R}^{i \times j}$ where $i$ is the number of samples or observations and $j$ is the number of dimensions or features) onto, a lower dimensional sub-space ($\mathcal{\widehat{D}} \in \mathbb{R}^{i \times k}$ where $k < j$) while maintaining its intrinsic structure and characteristics.

-The reduction of the full solutions of such models can be achieved by projecting them onto a compact lower-dimensional encoding or manifold, whose structure is then utilized and explored to derive similar solutions.
+Data generated by physics-based models are typically described in high-dimensional spaces; however due to physical constraints they usually live on lower-dimensional subspaces.
+Performing tasks such as measuring the distance between solutions or predicting similar ones (via interpolation) in the original space may lead to systematic errors due to the existence of noisy and unimportant features (or dimensions).
+Such errors can be avoided via linear or nonlinear dimension reduction.
+Linear dimension reduction techniques are often preferred as they are computationally cheap compared to nonlinear methods since they only require simple matrix multiplications.
+Orthogonal projections specifically, an approach that has been widely used in computer vision for images and videos \cite{turaga2008statistical}, can be employed for reduction of full solutions by projecting them onto a compact lower-dimensional encoding or manifold whose structure can be then utilized and explored.
+Such projections are able to preserve essential information and complexity within a more compact representation \cite{breger2020orthogonal}.
 Grassmann manifolds, in particular, are well suited for such applications since they possess a smooth differentiable topological structure, are conveniently derived from large datasets of arbitrary shape, and possess a direct means of comparing the subspaces that compose the manifold \cite{absil2004riemannian}.